 The procedure to reduce your models triangle count occurs before launching grasshopper.
-Starting simplifying the model's geometry after you have filter the geometry into the various cove.tool' building components.
+Start simplifying the model's geometry after you have filter the geometry into the various building components like walls, windows, roofs, floors, etc.

 1. Select the Surfaces to Simplify